MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ## Receiving user input

-When we receive an message activity from the user, we need to understand what they're sending us.
+When we receive a message activity from the user, we need to understand what they're sending us.
 The most straighforward way is when we receive a message, simply match it to a string.
 Based on which string it is, we can choose to do something, depending on what your bot is trying to achieve.
 This may include responding to the user, updating some variable or resource, saving it to [storage](bot-builder-storage-concept.md), and so on.

 There are more complex ways to recognize user input, such as [LUIS](bot-builder-concept-luis.md) or [QnA Maker](bot-builder-howto-qna.md), but string matching is the simplest.